 Higher education can unlock doors to rewarding and lucrative careers.
 However, diploma and tertiary-level course fees are getting increasingly expensive.
 Study loans can help take the financial commitments off your mind and focus on your studies.
 Learn more about education loans in Singapore and compare your options in our guide.

 Education loans are designed to be affordable and help widen your financial limits to pursue a quality education.
-As such, they generally come with flexible repayment structure and lower interest rates compared to those for personal loans.
+They generally come with a flexible repayment structure and lower interest rates compared to those for personal loans.

 One important thing to note about education loans is that the funds are strictly for paying tuition fees, unless stated otherwise.
-This means that if you need to spend on other necessities and coursework materials, such as textbooks, laptop or art supplies, you’ll need to find another financing option for those.
+This means that if you need to spend on other necessities and coursework materials, such as textbooks, laptop or art supplies, you’ll need to find another financing option, such as a student credit card, for those.

 You’ll need to:

 - Be at least 21 years old.
 If you’re below 21, you’ll need a parent (or legal guardian, but some banks do not allow it), spouse or sibling as a co-applicant.

 - Meet a minimum annual income to apply for an education loan without a guarantor.

 As a student, you’re most likely unable to meet the income requirement and so your co-applicant must be able to meet the criteria.